 Taking Matters into Her Own Hands

 Sherman researched numerous inpatient options, taking into consideration her need for follow-up care in the form of outpatient therapy.
-Fortunately, she found The Retreat, part of the Sheppard Pratt Health System, in Towson, Md.
+Fortunately, she found The Retreat, part of the Sheppard Pratt system of care, in Towson, Md.
 There she discovered an environment designed to help all kinds of people struggling with mental health disorders who had arrived at one crossroads or another: young adults unable to transition effectively to adulthood; adults having difficulty coping with significant life changes; and, like her, accomplished professionals suffering from a co-occurring disorder—a substance use problem paired with a serious mental health diagnosis.

 The Retreat offered a multidisciplinary approach guided by medical professionals; it was not solely a rehabilitation center.
 Sherman liked the idea that professionals would be intimately involved in the process of analyzing her illness, identifying its root causes and then crafting a treatment plan to facilitate her recovery and provide her with the tools she needed to maintain it.